ferrocene/ferrocene/README.md

 [Documentation](https://docs.rs/backtrace)

 A library for acquiring backtraces at runtime for Rust.
-This library aims to enhance the support given by the standard library at `std::rt` by providing a more stable and programmatic interface.
+This library aims to enhance the support of the standard library by providing a more stable and programmatic interface.

 ## Install